sdingwan/Twitch-AI-Moderator-Bot/README.md

 ## 📝 Notes

-- The bot uses OpenAI's Whisper API for fast, accurate voice recognition
+- The bot uses cloud-hosted Whisper Large V3 for fast, accurate voice recognition
 - All moderation actions are logged to `moderator_bot.log`
 - HTTP request logs are automatically suppressed for clean output
 - Voice activation keyword can be customized in the `.env` file